 How to get from Spain to Morocco?

 Additional bonus tip: many travelers choose to mix their trip to Morocco with other countries, and, as a rule, Spain is the much-favored number one option.
 Located right across Gibraltar, the easiest trip between the continents from Morocco to Spain is on a ferry.
-The rest of the journey components are totally up to the traveler’s imagination and can include time spent in Southern Spain, touring cities like Seville, Cordoba, and Granada, continuing to iconic cities like Madrid and Barcelona, or even an extension to Portugal after Spain.
+The rest of the journey components are totally up to the traveler's imagination and can include time spent in Southern Spain, touring cities like Seville, Cordoba, and Granada, continuing to iconic cities like Madrid and Barcelona, or even an extension to Portugal after or instead of Spain, forming a tour of Portugal Morocco highlights.
 You can see an example of such a multi-country combo itinerary here: Two Continents: from Barcelona to Marrakech.

 Summing up, just as the destination itself, tours to Morocco are something unique and driving lifelong memories.
 Are you ready for a Moroccan adventure of your own?